Marketing Remix, Reuse, Recycle.

 Take your mind back to 2008 and I’m living in Frankfurt, Germany and I’m working in Kronberg, a little town about ten-fifteen miles north of Frankfurt.
 And in the office buildings I would regularly see people coming to visit the Braun collection, because I’m working on the Braun appliances brand.
 So, a little mini museum where you can see the designs of Dieter Rams.
 Now Dieter Rams, a little more about him, he’s a design icon and is world famous - very well known for his principles of good design.
 I won’t go into all of them, but his principles include: good design is innovative, good design makes a product, good design is aesthetic, good design is honest, good design is environmentally friendly.
 But what we now know is that over the last decade or so, the last couple of decades actually, his designs have been beautifully, eloquently copied or emerged as created by Apple brand.

 I was working on the Braun brand in 2008 and we started to take a closer look and we saw more and more articles saying that Apple designs transform, copied or combined the work of Braun, which had originally created a lot of these visions and these visuals.
 If you go back and take a look at the very first iPhone calculator app - it’s actually based on a 1970’s Braun ET66 calculator.
 It had these similar round buttons and I think they subsequently made them squarer to make it less obvious.
 But then the Apple iMac screen with its eloquent design, it’s closely based on the Braun LE1 speaker.
-Then the classic one, if you remember the original iPod, with the white wheel that looks very very similar to a Braun T3 pocket radio
+Then the classic one, if you remember the original iPod, with the white wheel that looks very very similar to a Braun T3 pocket radio.

 And so, Apple stood out for using white, when really it was an emergence from what Braun had been doing and the work of Dieter Rams.
 So, why am I telling the story?
 Well, it’s actually a story that helped motivate and inspire us.
 It actually gave us some swagger when working behind the brand.
 It helped us reframe how we talked about the brand, internally and externally with customers and we actually started including these Apple stories into our selling stories.
 So, in effect, we’re really saying “hey we’re the original source of these ideas, we had the gravitas, we had originality” - that the Braun products were essentially the iconic ideas that stood the test of time.
 So, it’s kind of inevitable that we’re seeing Braun ideas come into the market because everything we do would be a copy or a remix of it.
 So, Chris, did I manage to convince you?